-xii.
+xi.
 The owner or operator must keep a copy of the conditional use permit, including the list of all conditions, on the site, available for inspection to the public during business hours.

-xiii.
+xii.
 Failure to comply with any imposed conditions, or to pay reasonable county costs of investigation or enforcement of sustained violations, may be grounds for revocation of the conditional use permit.
-The holder of a conditional use permit shall be given a reasonable opportunity to correct any violations prior to revocation.